Skip to content

 Arrow up to jump to top of page

-APRIL 18 - THURSDAY: DEPART CAVALLO POINT FOR UC MERCED, VIA UC DAVIS SCHOOL OF VETERINARY MEDICINE
+APRIL 25 - FRIDAY: UC DAVIS SCHOOL OF VETERINARY MEDICINE

 7:00 AM Breakfast

-7:30 AM Check out of Cavallo Point Lodge for travel to UC Davis, School of Veterinary Medicine
+7:30 AM Check out of Cavallo Point Lodge - to UC Davis, School of Veterinary Medicine

-10:00 AM Depart for University of California, Davis Campus, School of Veterinary Medicine
+8:00 AM Depart for University of California, Davis, School of Veterinary Medicine

-12:00 PM UC Davis School of Veterinary Medicine – Lecture Lunch - One Health Philosophy and Its Alignment with Park Protection Strategy, Case-Study: Secondary Impacts of Marijuana Cultivation on Wildlife in US National Parks; and Oiled Animal Response, University Partnerships
+11:00 AM UC Davis School of Veterinary Medicine - Lecture Lunch - One Health Philosophy and Its Alignment with Park Protection Strategy, Case Studies:

 Dr. Robert Poppenga – Head, Toxicology Section, California Animal Health and Food Safety Laboratory, School of Veterinary Medicine, UC Davis: